Yaolab-fantastic/DDASR/README.md

 ### Hyper parameters

-The hyper parameters will be released after the paper is accepted.
+Detailed hyperparameter settings will be made public after the article is accepted.

 ### Test